 This recipe is similar and pairs well with any dish you are looking to add some heat to.

-Easy Chili Garlic Sauce Recipe
+Spicy Chili Garlic Sauce Recipe

 If you are familiar with the Chili Garlic Crunch from Trader Joe’s, you are going to love this homemade copycat version!